Why Pelvic Pain in Men is Often Complex to Diagnose

 Treatment side effects vary by stage.
 Surgery risks include urinary incontinence and erectile dysfunction, which may be managed through pelvic floor exercises and possibly medications or devices as recommended by a healthcare professional.
 Radiation can cause bowel and urinary symptoms during treatment, usually resolving within months.
 Hormone therapy may produce hot flashes, fatigue, muscle loss, and bone density reduction, which can be addressed through lifestyle changes and medications as advised by your healthcare team.

-Does higher stage always mean worse outcomes?
+Does a higher stage always mean worse outcomes?

-Can stage decrease after treatment?
+Can the stage decrease after treatment?

 Stage describes cancer at diagnosis and doesn’t decrease.
 However, treatment can eliminate all detectable cancer, reaching “no evidence of disease” status.
 PSA becomes undetectable after surgery or reaches low levels after radiation in responsive cancers.